Chris Rock: Early life

 Rock was bused to schools in predominantly white neighborhoods of Brooklyn, where he endured bullying and beatings from white students.
 As he grew older, the bullying worsened and Rock's parents pulled him out of James Madison High School.
 He dropped out of high school altogether, but he later earned a General Educational Development (GED).
-Rock then worked various jobs at fast-food restaurants.
+Rock then worked various jobs at fast-food restaurants including Red Lobster.

 Career

-Early work
+1984–1999: Saturday Night Live and standup

 Rock began working as a stand-up comic during 1984 in New York City's Catch a Rising Star.
 Upon seeing his act at a nightclub, Eddie Murphy befriended and mentored the aspiring comic.
-Murphy gave Rock his first film role and big break in Beverly Hills Cop II.
-Rock rose up the ranks of the comedy circuit in addition to earning bit roles in the film I'm Gonna Git You Sucka and the TV series Miami Vice.
+Murphy gave Rock his first film role and big break in Beverly Hills Cop II (1987).
+Rock rose up the ranks of the comedy circuit in addition to earning bit roles in the film I'm Gonna Git You Sucka (1988) and the TV series Miami Vice.

-Saturday Night Live and stand-up success

 Rock was a cast member of the sketch comedy series Saturday Night Live from 1990 to 1993.
 He and other new cast members Chris Farley, Adam Sandler, Rob Schneider and David Spade became known as the Bad Boys of SNL.
 In 1991, he released his first comedy album, Born Suspect and won acclaim for his role as a crack addict in the film New Jack City.
 His tenure on SNL gave Rock national exposure.
-(Rock has hosted SNL three times; in 1996, 2014 and 2020.)
+(Rock has hosted SNL four times: in 1996, 2014, 2020 and 2024.)

 With plans to leave Saturday Night Live after the 1992–93 season, Rock was effectively "fired" from the show.
 Beginning that fall, he appeared in six episodes of the predominantly African American sketch show In Living Color as a special guest star.
 The show was canceled a month after he arrived.
 Rock then wrote and starred in the low-budget comedy CB4, which made $18 million against its budget of $6 million.
 He signed on as client of 3 Arts Entertainment.

 Rock headlined his first HBO comedy special in 1994, titled Big Ass Jokes, as part of HBO Comedy Half-Hour.
 His second special, 1996's Bring the Pain, made Rock one of the most acclaimed and commercially successful comedians in the industry.
 Rock won two Emmy Awards for the special and gained large critical acclaim.
 A controversial part of the special was "Niggas vs. Black People".